Serj-Sxhx/Vaults/01 Body of Work/Enabling the 'Golden age of pedagogy'.md

-This note is in response to Ray Girn's article on Montessorium.com, titled ['The Coming Golden Age of Pedagogy'].(https://montessorium.com/initiatives/montessori-in-the-digital-age)
+pThis note is in response to Ray Girn's article on Montessorium.com, titled ['The Coming Golden Age of Pedagogy'].(https://montessorium.com/initiatives/montessori-in-the-digital-age)

 Ray's thesis is